teaql/teaql-quick-start/quick-start/function-patten.md

 3. copy link, and open it in Postman. select method **PUT**, then select **Body**, next select **JSON**.
-    After those steps, you can put the family you want to add by writing its name in the
+    After those steps, you can put the family you want to add by writing its name in this box.
     ![](images/P-3.png)

+    When you complete this, click **Send**.
+It